Template Numerical Library version\ main:481315e2

 Class for real time, CPU time and CPU cycles measuring.

-It measures the elapsed real time, CPU time (in seconds) and CPU cycles elapsed on the timer.
+It measures the elapsed real time and CPU time (in seconds) elapsed on the timer.
 The timer can be paused by calling stop and start methods and reseted by calling reset.

 Example